Credit:

 Space

 Before you head out to the stores, be sure you know the size constraints needed for your washer.
 We’re not just talking about the width of the space you have in your laundry room for the washer itself (although that’s definitely important).
-Are the doorways in your home wide enough to actually allow the washing machine to fit through them during delivery?
+Are the doorways in your home wide enough for the washing machine to fit through during delivery?
 Will it be able to fit in narrow/tight stair cases?
 Take a tape measure and check the doorway width against the washer’s specs, and make sure you have a few inches of clearance.

 Capacity